paybondpaybond

 /fund returns 402 repeatedlyx402_usdc_base or stripe_mppClient credential missing or expired; challenge TTL (MPP default 15m)

-Intent open / pre-funded in consoleAny live railProvider dashboard vs Harbor settlement_provider fields
+Intent open / pre-funded in consoleAny live railProvider dashboard vs intent settlement fields in the console

 Response principles:

-• ACH: never mark funded while Stripe reports pending bank-debit state.
+• ACH: never treat the intent as funded while Stripe still reports a pending bank-debit state.

 Webhook delivery failure

-• Console: Settlements webhook health (GET /v1/stripe/webhook-health) for Stripe delivery and processing status.
+• Console: Settlements webhook health for Stripe delivery and processing status.

-Events missing metadata.tenant_id or metadata.paybond_intent_id are stored for manual review and are not forwarded to Harbor.
-Ensure your Stripe PaymentIntents include Paybond metadata at funding time.
+Events missing metadata.tenant_id or metadata.paybond_intent_id are held for manual review and do not advance the intent.
+Ensure Stripe PaymentIntents include Paybond metadata at funding time.

 Sandbox vs production